sagargurnani99/oceang-advanced-user-tags/README.md

 # Advanced User Taxonomies

-A plugin that allows custom tags to be assigned to users.
+A WordPress plugin that allows custom tags to be assigned to users.

 ## Description